connexcs/docs/templates.md

 You can customize the SMS template, according to your business rule or requirement.
 For this;

-1)	Login to your Connex account and from the side menu look for **"Template"** which is under the **"Setup"**.
+1) Login to your Connex account
+2) Go to Setup>click on Config>click Templates

 ![alt text][temp-1]

-2)	All the existing templates would show up.
+3)	All the existing templates would show up.
 Select any template by clicking on its name.

 ![alt text][temp-2]